-The MDN-based receipt generated by the component.
+The MDN-based receipt generated by the class.

 After invoking CreateMDNReceipt, MDNReceipt will contain the entire text of the receipt to be returned to the client.
 It will report either success or failure depending on ScanResult; in either case it will be RFC-compliant and suitable for returning to the client.